QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Conclusions and outlook

 \section{Conclusions and outlook}

-We have studied how quantum computing might complement modern machine learning techniques to predict the folding of the proteins.
-For that, we have introduced QFold, an algorithm that implements a quantum Metropolis algorithm using as a starting guess the output of a machine learning algorithm, that in our case is a simplified implementation of AlphaFold algorithm named Minifold, but that could in fact be substituted by any initialization module that uses future improvement of such deep learning techniques.
+We have studied how quantum computing might complement modern machine learning techniques to predict the structure of proteins.
+For that, we have introduced QFold, an algorithm that implements a quantum Metropolis algorithm using as a starting guess the output of a machine learning algorithm.
+In our case this will be a simplified implementation of AlphaFold algorithm named Minifold, which could be substituted by any initialization module that uses future improvement of such deep learning techniques.

-An important feature of QFold is that it is a realistic description of the protein folding, meaning that the description of the folded structure relies on the actual torsion angles that describe the final conformation of the protein.
+An important feature of QFold is that it is a realistic description of the protein structure, meaning that the description of the folded structure relies on the actual torsion angles that describe the final conformation of the protein.
 This is realised by the number of bits $b$ used to fix the precision of those angles, for which a moderate value of $b = 5$ or $b = 6$ would be as accurate as the original AlphaFold.
-This is in sharp contrast with the rigid lattice models used to approximate protein folding in the majority of quantum computing algorithmic proposals for protein folding.
+This is in sharp contrast with the rigid lattice models used to approximate protein folding in the majority of quantum computing algorithmic proposals for protein structure prediction.
 Although in our current simulations presented in this work the range of the precision is limited by the resources of the classical simulation, nothing prevents QFold from reaching a realistic accurate precision once a fully fledged quantum computer is at our disposal, since our formulation is fully scalable within a fault-tolerant scenario.